 Adaptive equipment allows a skier to participate in a range of water sports from skimming the surface in an inner tube, to competitive skiing including slalom, tricks, and jumping.
 Many leg and arm amputees use the same equipment as able-bodied athletes, but adaptive devices such as sit-skis, outriggers, and shoulder slings, accommodate various levels of ability.

-When a student shows up at a DS/USA waterskiing event, they are first assessed to determine which equipment will best suit their individual needs.
+When a student learns to water ski, they are first assessed to determine which equipment will best suit their individual needs.
 Trained volunteers check strength, mobility, and balance, talk with the student about his or her goals, and discuss any red flags that might be indicated on the participant information sheet (i.e. medications, surgeries, allergies, etc.).

 There is a variety of adaptive ski equipment available that allows individuals with physical disabilities to enjoy the sport of waterskiing.